-Member Type Description Customer Portal Users All of your Customer Portal users.
+Member Type Description Experience Customer Portal Users All of your Customer Portal users.
 This is only available when a Customer Portal is enabled for your organization.
-Partner Users All of your partner users.
+Available in: Professional , Enterprise , Performance , Unlimited , and Developer Editions Partner Users All of your partner users.
 This is only available when a partner portal is enabled for your organization.
+The member types that are available vary depending on your Edition.
 Personal Groups All of your own groups.
 This is only available when creating other personal groups.
-Portal Roles All roles defined for your organization's partner portal or Customer Portal.
+USER PERMISSIONS Portal Roles All roles defined for your organization's partner portal or Customer Portal.
 This includes all users in the specified portal role, except high-volume portal users.
-Note: A portal role name includes the name of the account that it's associated with, except for person accounts, which include the user Alias.
-Portal Roles and Subordinates All roles defined for your organization's partner portal or Customer Portal.
+To create or edit a public group: • "Manage Users" Note: A portal role name includes the name of the account that it's associated with, except for person accounts, which include the user Alias.
+To create or edit another user's personal group: • "Manage Users" Portal Roles and Subordinates All roles defined for your organization's partner portal or Customer Portal.
 This includes all of the users in the specified portal role plus all of the users below that role in the portal role hierarchy, except for high-volume portal users.
 Note: A portal role name includes the name of the account that it's associated